Swetha1929/predictive-maintenance-project/README.md

 # Maintenance Engine

-Predictive maintenance engine condition prediction using a machine learning model hosted on the Hugging Face Model Hub.
+Predictive maintenance engine condition prediction using a model from the Hugging Face Model Hub.